Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 <div class="flex-1">

-- Let's consider the following question related to these `Team`, `Artist` and `Team_Artist` relations:
+- Let's consider the following question related to these `Player`, `Team` and `TeamPlayer` relations:
   - ❓ What are the **primary keys** for each table?
   - ❓ What are the **foreign keys** for each table?

 </div>
 </div>

 ---

-# Relation schema and relational schema
+## Relation schema and relational schema

 - To provide a textual presentation of relation or a collection related relations, we can use **relation schemas** and **relational schemas**
 - **Relation schema** describes a single relation.
 It includes the name of the relation, the names of attributes and the primary key attribute underlined

 <pre>
 Course (<u>courseCode</u>, courseName, credits)